 - Describe how emotional intelligence and critical thinking work together

-- Differentiate between the two thinking systems and the impact that can have on emotional intelligence
+- Differentiate between the two thinking systems and their impact on your emotional intelligence

-- Identify with unconscious bias and thinking distortions and recognise how they influence your thinking
+- Identify with unconscious bias and thinking distortions and recognise how they influence thinking

 - Determine ways that you can improve your critical thinking